Popular Progressive Revolution

-The Progressive and Popular Revolution is a social and political revolution in Burkina Faso that was started by Burkinabe President Ibrahim Traoré, the current leader of the Patriotic Movement for Safeguard and Restoration, the official name of the ruling military junta of Burkina Faso.
-The Progressive and Popular Revolution is named after the Democratic and Popular revolution, a name given to the Revolution and social upheaval of the Sankarist era by Thomas Sankara.
-According to Traoré and supporters, the Progressive and Popular Revolution seeks to build a Pan-African coalition to combat what its supporters call French Neo-Colonialism and Imperialism.
+The Popular Progressive Revolution (RPP) is a social and political revolution in Burkina Faso that was proclaimed by Burkinabe President Ibrahim Traoré on 1 April 2025, the current leader of the Patriotic Movement for Safeguard and Restoration (MPSR2), the official name of the ruling military junta of Burkina Faso.
+The Popular Progressive Revolution is named after the Democratic and Popular revolution, a name given to the Revolution and social upheaval of the Sankarist era by Thomas Sankara.
+According to Traoré and supporters, the Popular Progressive Revolution seeks to build a Pan-African coalition to combat what its supporters call French Neo-Colonialism and Imperialism.
 It places emphasis on connecting with the Sankara era of Burkina Faso.
 Its main ideological futures are nationalism and a state-led economy.

 Policies

-Domestic

-Traoré's policies include nationalization, social welfare programs and opposition to liberalization reforms, particularly the policies of the IMF and the World Bank, which Traoré calls Imperialist.
+Traoré's policies include nationalization, social welfare programs and opposition to liberalization reforms.

+Justice

 Traoré also announced that the perpetrators of the killing of Thomas Sankara would be put on trial.
 The former dictator of Burkina Faso, Blaise Compaore and 13 other members of the 1987 Coup were sentenced to life in prison in absentia by a military tribunal.

-The Ministers of the government lowered their salaries by large amounts, up to 50%.
+Industrialization

+A key goal of the revolution is industrialisation and development.
+Under Traore, Burkina Faso became the first former French Colony to produce Tomato Concentrate.
+Additionally, Burkina Faso nationalized large swaths of agricultural land, with the eventual goal of total state takeover.

 The government also launched large public works programs, leading to constructions of roads, nearly doubling the total amount of roads in Burkina Faso.

-Burkina Faso also became the first former French Colony to produce Tomato Concentrate.
-Additionally, Burkina Faso nationalized large swaths of agricultural land, with the eventual goal of total state takeover.